India in talks with different countries to make Rupay acceptable in their nations: Sitharaman - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “I’m a student at the University of Maryland here.
 I am really proud of our UPI system in India.
 I just wanted to ask, what do you think are the future plans for the UPI system and how can we share it with the world?
 Specifically in the US, that’s what I miss the most about India not having a UPI system in the US,” the Indian student asked.

 “We are talking to different countries.
 Singapore and UAE have all come forward now to make Rupay acceptable in their countries,” Sitharaman said.
-(AGENCIES)
+(PTI)

 India in talks with different countries to make Rupay acceptable in their nations: Sitharaman